 Bob joined his first work party in 1998.
 It was a rainy bust.
 But the importance of trails kept him coming back.
 Bob likes being a crew leader to pass on that experience and have fun doing it.
 He thinks volunteers are the 'salt of the earth' and have the best intentions to give their time to a most worthy cause.
 Bob is continuously learning from the people he works with about finding joy in one's life.
 As a Chicago boy, that was an enormous lesson to learn.
 Bob tries to pass on the joy with fun and smiles.

-Clarissa's love for the outdoors was sparked during her childhood spent outside in rural Kentucky, where she spent lots of time playing with critters, walking in the woods and swimming.
-She worked on trail crews in Washington, Oregon, California, and Arizona before moving to Washington to study education.
-Although Clarissa loves working on trail with folks of all ages, she especially enjoys working with youth.
-She's a plant nerd who thinks that nurse logs are just the absolute coolest, so her favorite hikes meander through forests on their way to ... anywhere, really!
+Clarissa's love for the outdoors was sparked during their childhood in rural Kentucky, where they spent lots of time playing with critters, walking in the woods and swimming.
+They worked on trail crews in Washington, Oregon, California and Arizona before moving to Washington to study education.
+Although Clarissa loves working on trail with folks of all ages, they especially enjoy working with youth.
+They're a plant nerd who thinks that nurse logs are just the absolute coolest, so their favorite hikes meander through forests on their way to ... anywhere, really!
+Email: email@example.com

 Jane adopted Spokane as home in 1984, migrating from the Midwest: "a great place to be from."
 During the week she is a physical therapist in an outpatient clinic.
 She got her first taste of trail work more than 20 years ago with the Sierra Club, with whom she did service trips in Idaho and Colorado.
 When word trickled down that there was an organization right here in Washington that specialized in volunteer trail work, she jumped right in, leading off with WTA Volunteer Vacations.
 These days you'll find Jane leading work parties on the Colville National Forest, where you have just as great a chance of running into a moose as a fellow hiker, and other locations in Eastern Washington.